civican/legisinfo/42-1/bills/C-30/bill_text.md

       **(1)** The Board shall in each year submit to the Minister a report setting out

-        the Board's estimate of the proportion, as a percentage, that the expenditures of each **rights holder** in Canada in the preceding year on research and development relating to medicine is of the revenues of those **rights holders** from sales of medicine in Canada in that year; and
+        the Board's estimate of the proportion, as a percentage, that the expenditures of each rights holder in Canada in the preceding year on research and development relating to medicine is of the revenues of those rights holders from sales of medicine in Canada in that year; and

-        the Board's estimate of the proportion, as a percentage, that the total of the expenditures of **rights holders** in Canada in the preceding year on research and development relating to medicine is of the total of the revenues of those **rights holders** from sales of medicine in Canada in that year.
+        the Board's estimate of the proportion, as a percentage, that the total of the expenditures of rights holders in Canada in the preceding year on research and development relating to medicine is of the total of the revenues of those rights holders from sales of medicine in Canada in that year.

   **(2)** Subsection 89(3) of the Act is replaced by the following:

-    **(3)** The Board shall, in the report, identify the **rights holders** in respect of whom an estimate referred to in subsection (1) is given in the report, and may, in the report, identify any person who has failed to comply with subsection 88(1) or (2) at any time in the year in respect of which the report is made.
+    **(3)** The Board shall, in the report, identify the rights holders in respect of whom an estimate referred to in subsection (1) is given in the report, and may, in the report, identify any person who has failed to comply with subsection 88(1) or (2) at any time in the year in respect of which the report is made.

 ### Section 55

 Subsection 96(4) of the Act is replaced by the following:

-**(4)** Subject to subsection (5), the Board may issue guidelines with respect to any matter within its jurisdiction but such guidelines are not binding on the Board or any **rights holder or former rights holder**.
+**(4)** Subject to subsection (5), the Board may issue guidelines with respect to any matter within its jurisdiction but such guidelines are not binding on the Board or any rights holder or former rights holder.

 ### Section 56